Sportsbooks in the United States often use the term “Vegas Odds” to collectively refer to their betting odds and lines.

 For example, in the NFL game above the Buccaneers are -6.5 on the Point Spread which means they would have to win by 7 points or more for the bet to win.
 Alternatively you could bet on the Cowboys with a +6.5 points advantage meaning if they win or lose by 6 points or more then the bet will be successful.
 Both options are priced up with the same odds of -110 meaning a $110 bet would win $100.

-How do they calculate Vegas Odds
+How do land based Las Vegas Sportsbooks Calculate Odds

-Vegas sportsbooks use their own unique formulas and algorithms taking into account past performances, historic stats and other data to come up with their opening odds and betting lines.
+Brick and mortar Vegas sportsbooks use their own unique formulas and algorithms taking into account past performances, historic stats and other data to come up with their opening odds and betting lines.

 These odds and lines can quickly change though depending on the weight of the bettors money so it often pays to place your bets early before any perceived value disappears.

-History of Vegas Odds
+History of Vegas Odds and Legal Sports-betting in the US

 Vegas odds have always been discussed in sports betting circles even before gambling first became officially legal in Las Vegas in 1931 but since the removal of the Professional and Amateur Sports Protection Act (PASPA) in 2018 the sports media seem to be discussing the latest Vegas odds for upcoming events on a daily basis.